 Include filename and line number in stack traces

 When deploying your application to the test and production environment, you normally want to use the Release configuration.
-When doing so, your code is optimized, web.config transformation is running and a few additional things.
+When doing so, your code is optimized, web.config transformation is running, and a few additional things.
 But, part of running on a Release build is, that you lose the ability to see filenames and line numbers in the stack traces produced by your system.

 Also, make sure that the PDB file is generated as part of Release builds.
 Select the Build tab and click Advanced....
-In Debug Info you want to make sure that either pdb-only or full is selected (pdb-only being the default):
+In Debug Info you want to make sure that either

 On your next deployment, PDB files are published as part of the build.

 Depending on who you talk to, deploying PDB files as part of your build may be considered a hack.
-Since PDB file can contain sensitive information about your implementation, publishing these files should only be done, if you have full control of the environment you are deploying to.
+Since PDB files can contain sensitive information about your implementation, publishing these files should only be done, if you have full control of the environment you are deploying to.
 When releasing software to external users/customers, you don't want to include your PDB files.
 In this case, you should store the PDB files internally, in a symbol server or similar.

 This article was brought to you by the elmah.io team. elmah.io is the best error management system for .NET web applications.
-We monitor your website, alert you when errors start happening and help you fix errors fast.
+We monitor your website, alert you when errors start happening, and help you fix errors fast.